flare-community/feature-requests/README.md

-# requests
-Use this repository to ask the team for new features or debate existing ones
+Use this repository to ask the team for new features, debate existing ones and report any issue that you encouter while using Flare.